python/peps/pep-0503.txt

   URL.

-* Repositories **SHOULD** choose a hash function from one of the ones guarenteed to be available via the ``hashlib`` module in the Python standard library (currently ``md5``, ``sha1``, ``sha224``, ``sha256``, ``sha384``, ``sha512``).
+* Repositories **SHOULD** choose a hash function from one of the ones guaranteed to be available via the ``hashlib`` module in the Python standard library (currently ``md5``, ``sha1``, ``sha224``, ``sha256``, ``sha384``, ``sha512``).
 The current recommendation is to use ``sha256``.

+* If there is a GPG signature for a particular distribution file it **MUST** live alongside that file with the same name with a ``.asc`` appended to it.
+  So if the file ``/packages/HolyGrail-1.0.tar.gz`` existed and had an associated signature, the signature would be located at ``/packages/HolyGrail-1.0.tar.gz.asc``.

 Normalized Names